'Deadpool 3' director Shawn Levy plays coy about Taylor Swift's MCU involvement

 "They sure are loud,” Levy said of the Swifties who are excited at the possibility of her portraying the character — a mutant who can convert sound vibrations into light and then weaponize it.

 But Levy won't spill.
-“I’m going across the board.
-‘No comment’ because that’s a double whammy.
-That’s Taylor-related.
-And it’s MCU-related.
-I’m no dummy," he says.
-"You’re going to have to wait and see."
+"I'm going across the board.
+'No comment' because that's a double whammy.
+That's Taylor-related.
+And it's MCU-related.
+I'm no dummy," the Stranger Things and Free Guy director says.
+"You're going to have to wait and see."

 And there may not even be any movie to watch for quite some time.
 Deadpool 3 is set for release on May 3, but given the ongoing strike, Levy says he's not sure it'll even be finished in enough time to make the release date.